JiaJiaJiang/js-obj-rpc/README.md

 ### getData()

-gte data from the pack
+Get data from the pack.

 ## properties